h-j-k/wallclock/README.md

 # Motivation

 - For testing `Clock` implementations.
 - For fluent-style access to `java.time.*` instances.
+- For modifications of `Clock` instances to simulate passing of time.

 # Bugs/feedback